NucleiAv/real_time_system_scheduler/README.md

 ## Overview

-This project provides a C program for analyzing the schedulability of real-time tasks using three common scheduling algorithms:
+This project provides a C program for analyzing and predicting the schedulability of real-time periodic tasks using three common scheduling algorithms:
 - Rate-Monotonic (RM)
 - Deadline-Monotonic (DM)
 - Earliest Deadline First (EDF)